Play XML Entities

 Finding the secret URL

 Now that everything is working, we will need to find the secret URL.
-Play framework uses a route file to configure what URL are available and what method should be call.
+Play framework uses a route file to configure what URL is available and what method should be call.
 We need to find this file to get access to the secret URL.

 A common way to find where the application is located is to access the environment.
 This can be done by trying to read /proc/self/environ.
 However, this will not work as the parser does not support reading from /proc (probably because it's using DataInputStream).